lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 - Michael Behe: selectively deleted parts of a data table showing the effect of mutations in a population of polar bears to falsely claim that neutral (benign) mutations are far rarer than they actually are.

-- Jonathan McLatchie: attended a Bible college (i.e. virtually zero academic standards; not a real college) and pretends to be a scientist.
-Also ragequit a 'Christianity vs atheism' debate against atheist Matt Dilahunty.
+- Jonathan McLatchie: taught at a Bible college (Sattler college), graduated with a PhD dissertation that is unavailable online ([here](https://libsearch.ncl.ac.uk/discovery/fulldisplay?docid=alma9912708129402411&context=L&vid=44NEW_INST:NEWUI&lang=en&search_scope=MyInstitution&adaptor=Local%20Search%20Engine&tab=Everything&query=any,contains,Mclatchie&offset=0), extremely unusual, potentially indicative of poor quality) and pretends to be a scientist without having done any legitimate work (his only published paper is in the DI's in-house journal 'Bio-Complexity').
+He was exposed as incompetent in an exchange with PZ Meyers ([here](https://www.youtube.com/watch?v=omKP_AkdhsQ)), and ragequit a 'Christianity vs atheism' debate against Matt Dilahunty ([here](https://www.youtube.com/live/a-wIaCRIdOA?si=sLJ1hLMGohsu-nX8&t=4700)).

 ### Some Relevant Quotes